Quickguides

 State aid is unlikely to arise in the following situations:

-• the General Block Exemption Regulation ("GBER"), revised in 2014 and in 2017, exempts from notification to the Commission several types of aid including:
+• the GBER, revised in 2014, in 2017 and 2023, which exempts from notification to the European Commission several types of aid including:

 • regional aid;